Skip to main content

 Technical Analysis

-CVE-2025-14996 is a critical authorization bypass vulnerability classified under CWE-639, affecting the AS Password Field In Default Registration Form plugin for WordPress developed by aksharsoftsolutions.
-The vulnerability arises because the plugin fails to properly validate a user's identity before allowing password updates via the default registration form.
-This flaw enables unauthenticated attackers to arbitrarily change passwords of any user account, including those with administrative privileges, effectively allowing privilege escalation and account takeover.
-The vulnerability affects all versions up to and including 2.0.0.
-The attack vector requires no authentication or user interaction, making exploitation straightforward over the network.
-The CVSS v3.1 base score is 9.8, reflecting the high impact on confidentiality, integrity, and availability, as attackers can gain full control over compromised accounts and potentially the entire WordPress site.
-Although no active exploits have been reported, the severity and ease of exploitation make this a critical threat.
-The vulnerability was reserved in late 2025 and published in early 2026, with no patches currently available, increasing the urgency for mitigation.
-Organizations using this plugin should assume all versions are vulnerable and take immediate action to prevent unauthorized access.
+CVE-2025-14996 is a critical security vulnerability identified in the AS Password Field In Default Registration Form plugin for WordPress, developed by aksharsoftsolutions.
+The vulnerability is classified under CWE-639, which involves authorization bypass through user-controlled keys.
+Specifically, the plugin fails to properly validate a user's identity before allowing password updates via the default registration form.
+This flaw enables unauthenticated attackers to arbitrarily change the passwords of any user accounts, including those with administrative privileges.
+The vulnerability affects all plugin versions up to and including 2.0.0.
+Exploitation requires no authentication or user interaction, making it trivially exploitable remotely over the network.
+Successful exploitation results in privilege escalation through account takeover, granting attackers full control over compromised WordPress accounts and potentially the entire site.
+The CVSS v3.1 base score is 9.8 (critical), reflecting the ease of exploitation and the high impact on confidentiality, integrity, and availability.
+Although no known exploits have been reported in the wild yet, the severity and simplicity of the attack vector make it a significant threat.
+The vulnerability was reserved on December 20, 2025, and published on January 6, 2026.
+No official patches or updates have been linked yet, indicating that users must implement alternative mitigations or monitor for vendor updates.

 Potential Impact